To-wen Tseng

-To-wen Tseng (曾多聞) is a Chinese American journalist, author, and breastfeeding activist.
+To-wen Tseng (曾多聞) is a Taiwanese American journalist, author, and breastfeeding activist.
 She is best known for her regular news spot "To-wen's World Report (Chinese: 多聞看世界)" on KSCI-TV (LA-18), the Asian-language station served Southern California.
 She has authored seven books, all in Mandarin Chinese.

 Tseng's other writing has appeared on Rhythms Monthly, Travel+Leisure Chinese Edition, World Moms Network, and elsewhere.
 Her fiction work has appeared on World Journal and elsewhere.
-Her book Měiguó dú xiě jiàoyù jiào wǒmen de liù jiàn shì (Six lessons for Chinese literacy education, from American classroom) is a national best seller in Taiwan.
+Her book Měiguó dú xiě jiàoyù jiào wǒmen de liù jiàn shì (Six lessons for Chinese literacy education, from American classroom) is a national best seller in Taiwan., while Wán chū kēxué lì: Yòng huìběn xué STEAM sùyǎng (Playful Science: Use Picture Books to Learn STEAM Literacy) was recognized by Taiwanese Ministry of Culture as a 2023 Best Non-Fiction Book for Primary and Secondary School Students.
 Her Chinese-language blog was a Global Chinese-language Blog Award finalist for current affairs/commentary category.

 Tseng received a master's degree in broadcast journalism from Boston University.
 When she started her career as a criminal reporter for United Daily News and then TVBS in 2005, an Apple Daily series report described her as "the reporter in underwear" because she once posted for Modern Girl, a Taiwanese retailer of women's lingerie.
 The series report badly hurt her credibility and eventually resulted her moving to United States in 2006 to rebuild her career.